JitteryRaptor/project-nevada/trunk/FONV Modules/Core/readme - Project Nevada.txt

 Gopher, Advanced Recon Stealth Armor
 AnOneTwo, Air Force Power Armor T-57c
 AnOneTwo, VaultTec Power Armor
-Pelinor - Custom scope reticle for Tesla Rifle Crawlius - Sound effects for Plasma Disruptor
+Pelinor, Tesla Rifle custom scope reticle
+Crawlius, Plasma Disruptor sound effects

 We thank all of them for granting us permission to use their work in our mod.